AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/docs/non-map-properties.md

 To spawn farm animals with MEEP, you'll be editing one of MEEP's data models using CP's `EditData` property.
 If you're unsure of how to do this, you can find a link to the `EditData` section of CP's documentation near the top of the [main readme here](../readme.md#Using-the-features).

-Here's an example of an edit that will spawn three farm animals.
+Here's an example of an edit that will spawn two farm animals without portraits, and one with a portrait.
 Two in the submarine, and one in Alex's house respectively:

 ```json
 {